MariaDanae/VegetableImages/README.md

 # Implementation of Augmentor and DenseNet on Vegetable Images

 ## Overview
-This is an Image Classification solution using Colab notebooks for classifying vegetable images.
-These images were taken from Kaggle `kritikseth/fruit-and-vegetable-image-recognition`, augmented using Augmentor `https://github.com/mdbloice/Augmentor` and modeled using DenseNet121.
+This project was done for the McGill Neural Networks and Deep Learning - YCNG 229 course to learn how to implement deep learning models outside of what's regularly learned in class.
+This project is an Image Classification solution using Colab notebooks for classifying vegetable images.
+The images were taken from Kaggle `kritikseth/fruit-and-vegetable-image-recognition`.
+For learning purposes, the type of augmentation used is Augmentor `https://github.com/mdbloice/Augmentor` and the model used is DenseNet121.
 The accuracy of the validation set was ~89% and ~91% for the test set.

 ## Getting Started
 To run this solution, simply follow these steps: